scuzzydude/asimov/asimov.md

 I do not believe mankind can survive without genius and vanity.

 Genius and vanity are really the same thing.
-Vanity is failure to align ones expression of genius with the consensus of the masses.
+Vanity is failure to align your expression of genius with the consensus of the masses.
 That does not mean one man's vanity is not genius.
 Galileo was the worst sort of vain person -- a heretic -- in his lifetime.
 Einstein, had he been born only a few years prior, probably would have ended up in a lunatic asylum, but by luck or fate or a divine game of dice, his very name across all cultures is synonymous with genius.
 Da Vinci might have been a genius in his day, but he worked for the billionaires of his time, vanity personified and glorified.

-##

-##

-##

-## Wealth Ineqality

-....nobody will go to war to protect rich peoples wall art\....

 ## No Small Genius

 In this modern world, with the help of social networks, you can find people from all over the world who share your interests and facinations, people who more.

-One day, perhaps, when I'm old, some kid that shares my facination with science fiction, space exploration, Led Zeppelin, and the Houston Rockets will find me, because I'll be a fellow member of the scootage..
+One day, perhaps, when I'm old, some kid that shares my fascination with science fiction, space exploration, Led Zeppelin, and the Houston Rockets will find me, because I'll be a fellow member of the scootage..
 We'll talk about they way things used to be, and compare the genius of his day with the genius of mine.

 "Yo, old man, is Bonham what they called those big ass computers that used to fill an entire a room, back before Saint Jobs invented the Mac?
-Is that how they did percussion back in the day?"
+Is that how what they used to lay down a beat back in the day?"

 "Yeah, kid.
 That's about right.
-Except Bonham filled stadiums, many stadiums, all over the world."
+Except Bonham filled stadiums all over the world."

-He'll nod, appreacating the immense technological change between his day and mine.
+He'll nod, appreciating the immense technological change between his day and mine.

 "Yo, old man, why you care about rebounding so much?
-My curry[^36] never misses?"
+My curry[^35] never misses?"

 "Kid, let me tell you about the Worm.
-Back when I was a kid, there were two Koreas, and there was this kid from Texas, like you and me\...."
+Back when I was a kid, the Korean peninsula was divided into two countries.
+There was this kid from Texas, like you and me\...."

 ##